Volodymyr-M/docs/index.md

 ## Compatibility

 Ingantt is a user-friendly alternative to Microsoft Project, if you're familiar with Microsoft Project, you can quickly get started with Ingantt.

-Ingantt can open files saved by Microsoft Project in XML format.
-Files saved by Ingantt also use the same XML format, so they can be opened by Microsoft Project or software compatible with it.
+Ingantt can open files saved by Microsoft Project in MPP or XML format.
+Files saved by Ingantt also use the same XML format as Microsoft Project, so they can be opened by Microsoft Project or software compatible with it.

 ## Cloud support